graph-part/graph-part/README.md

 - Write tool to make fasta from assignments (concatenate assignment to header, seperator of choice)
 - Write tool to make fasta from .csv (specifify spearator, label_col (multiple?) and priority_col)
 - Fix alignment of header in removal output - this seems to happen with large Connectivity values:
-- Figure out how to compute sequence identity (Can get perfect match count from output, normalize ourselves?
-Default is full alignment length)
-- Figure out needleall parameters (default BLOSUM50, penalties different from ggsearch36)
-- Make nicer code for loading checkpointed graph, insert edges into graph from --fasta-file instead of just loading graph.
-So can only handle changing labels after precomputation of edges.

 ```
 Min-threshold    #Entities       #Edges          Connectivity    #Problematics   #Relocated      #To-be-removed
 0.01             3539            411624                  460915                  3517            1856            1
 ```
+- Figure out how to compute sequence identity (Can get perfect match count from output, normalize ourselves?
+Default is full alignment length)
+- Figure out needleall parameters (default BLOSUM50, penalties different from ggsearch36)
+- Expose needleall parameters to CLI?

 ## API

 Long                    | Short | Description
 ------------------------|-------|------------
-`--fasta-file`          |`-ff`  | Path to the input fasta file, formatted according to [the input format](#Input_format).
+`--fasta-file`          |`-ff`  | Path to the input fasta file, formatted according to [the input format](#Input-format).
 `--out-file`            |`-of`  | Path at which to save the partition assignments as `.csv` `--threshold`           |`-th`  | The desired partitioning threshold, should be within the bounds defined by the metric.
 `--partitions`          |`-pa`  | Number of partitions to generate.